Highlights:

 Both privacy and security play important roles in protecting the organization and its stakeholders, and they need to work together.
 So, how to bridge the gap?

-Elements of a Coordinated Incident Response
+Elements of a Coordinated Incident Management

 When an incident occurs, the privacy and security teams need to coordinate.
 First, each team needs to know when and how to alert the other.

-When security logs an event, one of their top priorities should be to determine whether any personal or “sensitive” information may have been exposed.
+When security logs an event, one of its top priorities should be to determine whether any personal or “sensitive” information may have been exposed.
 If personal information may have been exposed, security needs to alert the privacy team, share their initial findings, and keep privacy updated as the investigation continues.

 The challenge is to enable this coordination in a way that doesn’t impede either team in its sprint to investigate, mitigate, maintain compliance, and close any security gaps.

-Explore Future-proof IR with Radar
+Explore Future-proof IR with Radar Privacy Intelligent Incident Management

-Relationships: Incident response isn’t the only process where privacy and security teams should be working together.
+- Relationships: Incident management isn’t the only process where privacy and security teams should be working together.
 Both should have a seat at the table when new business systems and initiatives are being developed.
 Early involvement gives both teams a chance to anticipate and mitigate privacy and security risks, plan for change management with data and security training, and work together on data mapping that will serve both in good stead when security events and privacy incidents arise.

-Awareness: Both the technology and compliance landscapes are constantly changing.
+- Awareness: Both the technology and compliance landscapes are constantly changing.
 Privacy and security can be more proactive in helping each other if they regularly update each other on new regulations, new threats such as ransomware or phishing tactics, etc. Monthly or quarterly updates can also help build relationships and communication, and discussion can lead to new ideas for protecting the organization.

 Better Together

 Privacy and security may have different terminology and short-term objectives, but their overarching mission is the same: to protect the organization and its stakeholders.
-With proactive relationship-building, ongoing communication to build awareness, and with integration to enable an efficient, collaborative workflow, both teams can achieve their individual and overarching goals better than either would alone.
+With proactive relationship-building, ongoing communication to build awareness, and integration to enable an efficient, collaborative workflow, both teams can achieve their individual and overarching goals better than either would alone.